 Laboratory benefit Government

 |How does accredited |

 The MRA acts as an internationally recognised ‘stamp of approval’ to demonstrate compliance against agreed standards and requirements.
 Consequently, risk is minimised, as decisions will be based on reliable results.
 Duplication is also minimised as test, calibration, inspection, proficiency testing and reference material data included in submissions for product approvals can be evaluated without re-testing.
 Many specifiers, such as government agencies, have recognised the importance of credible accreditation schemes that are developed against internationally recognised standards.
 Accreditation and the ILAC MRA help regulators meet their own legislated responsibilities by providing a globally recognised system to accept services and results from accredited facilities.

 |Factsheet - Specifying accreditation |

 For Industry users

-The MRA ensures that businesses that depend on test, calibration, inspection and proficiency testing data have greater confidence in the accuracy of the services and reports they purchase, because they have been generated by facilities assessed as being competent to carry out these specific activities.
+The MRA ensures that businesses that depend on test, calibration, inspection, proficiency testing and reference material data have greater confidence in the accuracy of the services and reports they purchase, because they have been generated by facilities assessed as being competent to carry out these specific activities.
 Users should check the current scope of the facilities accreditation when purchasing such services.

 |The advantages of being an Accredited Laboratory||ISO 15189 Medical Laboratory Accreditation||Why become an accredited inspection body?|